CERT-Polska/karton/docs/examples.rst

 Consumer
 -------------------

-Consumer has to define `identity`, name used for identification and binding in RMQ and `filters` - list of dicts determining what tasks system declares it wants to process.
+Consumer has to define ``identity``, a name used for identification and binding in RMQ and ``filters`` - a list of dicts determining what types of tasks the service wants to process.

 Elements in the list are OR'ed and items inside dicts are AND'ed.